jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 Configuration of
 Enterprise Assets
 and Software (CSC 4\)
-What is the
-same?

 System intrusion
 and Basic Web
 Application Attacks
 continue to be among
 the main patterns this
 industry faces.
-Manufacturing
-NAICS
-31\-33
-2022 DBIRIndustries

 Figure 92\.
-Top patterns over time in Manufacturing breaches Patterns in years5\-year difference
+Top patterns over time in Manufacturing breaches

-3\-year
-difference
-Difference
-with peers
-Basic Web
-Application Attacks
-Greater
-Greater
-Greater
-Social Engineering
-Less
-Less
-Less
-System Intrusion
-Greater
-Greater
-Greater
-66
+2022 DBIR Industries

+65

 In previous reports, Manufacturing was largely targeted for their juicy schematics and secrets.
 For example, in 2016 over 55% of the incidents in